slackydev/Express/README.md

 Express is actively in development and its features and performance characteristics are subject to change.

+**Microbenchmark Performance:** The interpreter's Just-In-Time (JIT) compiler allows Express to achieve improved performance on algorithmic code.

-**Microbenchmark Performance:** In numerical microbenchmarks (like those from SciMark, Cluster, etc.), Express significantly outperforms:
+In numerical microbenchmarks, Express significantly outperforms:
 *   Lape: By a factor of 3-4x.
 *   JVM (Interpreted Mode): By a factor of 2x.
 *   Python: By an order of magnitude.